 - Utilising filters and parametric equalisers

-- Using parallel compression
+- Using series and parallel compression

 - Creative use of side chain functions

-- Final mix prep and using summing mixers
+- Final mix preparation and summing

 Book your place on the Sound Engineering diploma